marienz/nix-doom-emacs-unstraightened/README.md

 badge above: if CI is passing, Unstraightened installs an up-to-date version of Doom Emacs and (almost) all module dependencies.

-MacOS is not covered by CI but was previously reported working.
+macOS is not covered by CI but was previously reported working.
 Please file an issue if it does not work for you (and please comment on https://github.com/marienz/nix-doom-emacs-unstraightened/issues/42 if you know why CI is not working).